 Putting together a computer allows you to pick precisely which screen, system, and other components you want.
 Making the final result unique to your needs and desires is crucial, and selecting the best processor is an essential step in your efforts.

-The best processors in 2020
+The best processors in 2020 at a glance

 - The best budget processor: AMD Ryzen 5 2600